jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 This early in the morning, the bivi was still relatively quiet as the masses snoozed in their tents, though Tetley and Dan already had the volcano kettle going—perfect.

-Brew in hand, I settled myself onto a ‘McGowan’ (sofas made of dwarf pine needles wrapped in tarp material) as talk naturally turned to people’s plans for the day.
+Brew in hand, I settled myself onto a ‘McGowan’ \sidenote{sofas made of dwarf pine needles wrapped in tarp material} as talk naturally turned to people’s plans for the day.

 “Samo’s in a pretty bad shape, but I think I’ve managed to persuade him to go down with me,” said Tetley.